redis/redis-doc/topics/cluster-spec.md

 As outlined in the node heartbeats section of this document, every node sends gossip messages to every other node including the state of a few random known nodes.
 Every node eventually receives a set of node flags for every other node.
 This way every node has a mechanism to signal other nodes about failure conditions they have detected.

-A `PFAIL` condition to escalated to a `FAIL` condition when the following set of conditions are met:
+A `PFAIL` condition is escalated to a `FAIL` condition when the following set of conditions are met:

 * Some node, that we'll call A, has another node B flagged as `PFAIL`.
 * Node A collected, via gossip sections, information about the state of B from the point of view of the majority of masters in the cluster.